Finch-API/finch-docs/docs/Integrating-with-Finch/Integration-Guides/Deel/Setup-Guide.md

     ![deel_homepage_whitespace.png](<../../../../assets/images/deel_homepage_whitespace.png>)

-## 2. Create a Deel OAuth application
+## Step 2: Create a Deel OAuth application

 > To create a Deel OAuth application, you must be an **Organization Admin** or an **IT Developer Admin**.
 >